 Maintain the system

-Maintenance is performed on the underlying Linux VMs in an HDInsight cluster during off-hours to apply OS patches and other updates.
+Maintenance to apply OS patches and other updates is performed on the underlying Linux VMs in an HDInsight cluster during off-hours.
 Typically, maintenance is done at 3:30 AM (based on the local time for the VM) every Monday and Thursday.
 Updates are performed in such a way that they don't impact more than a quarter of the cluster at a time.

 Since the head nodes are redundant and not all data nodes are impacted, any jobs that are running during this time might slow down.
 They should still run to completion, however.
 Any custom software or local data that you have is preserved across these maintenance events unless a catastrophic failure occurs that requires a cluster rebuild.